ctubio/php-proxy-keyserver/bin/README.md

 ```
  $ ./sks-install-database.sh
 ```
-then you may see the following example output:
+then, you may see the following example output:
 ```
  $ ./sks-install-database.sh
 Before install a new database,